 A set of Guiding Questions has been provided by TASC to assist schools to develop their own internal processes.

-A student declaration must be completed by all students undertaking one or more TASC courses (with some exceptions).
+An online Student Declaration must be completed by all students undertaking one or more TASC-accredited courses at Level 2 or higher.

 See Student Declaration for more information.

-Some TASC Level 3 and 4 courses have an externally assessed component such as a folio or project and students and teachers are required to sign a Student Declaration form to verify that the material sent to TASC is the student’s own work.
+Some TASC-accredited Level 3 and Level 4 courses have an externally assessed component (such as a folio or project) and a Student Declaration form must be signed to verify that the material sent to TASC is the student’s own work.
 In doing this, the student and the teacher are confirming that the work was submitted by the required date and meets the school’s academic integrity requirements.

 See Folio assessment for more information.